Apply for RMIT's Vice-Chancellor’s Indigenous Research Fellowships

 As part of your application for a fellowship, you will be asked to discuss career achievements relative to research opportunity.

-We are recruiting Indigenous Senior Research Fellows (Academic level C), Indigenous Research Fellows (Academic level B), and Indigenous Postdoctoral Research Fellows (Academic level A) whose experience and expertise align with one or more of RMIT’s Strategic Research Priority Areas and who meet the eligibility criteria.
+We are recruiting Indigenous Principal Research Fellows (Academic level D), Indigenous Senior Research Fellows (Academic level C), Indigenous Research Fellows (Academic level B), and Indigenous Postdoctoral Research Fellows (Academic level A) whose experience and expertise align with one or more of RMIT’s Strategic Research Priority Areas and who meet the eligibility criteria.

-Yes, you can apply for an RMIT Vice-Chancellor’s Indigenous Research Fellowship while you hold a research fellowship at another institution.
-Please ensure that any other fellowships you hold are listed in your CV as part of your application.
+Yes, you can apply for an RMIT Vice-Chancellor’s Research Fellowship while you hold an externally funded research fellowship such as an ARC DECRA or Future Fellowship.
+Please ensure that any external fellowships you hold are listed in your CV as part of your application.

 No, you cannot apply for more than one fellowship at a time.
 You should establish which Fellowship category is most suited to you, given the eligibility criteria in the position descriptions for each category, as well as your skills and experience and apply for that fellowship.